plangfjord/Blaa-Sone-Private-Cloud/INSTRUCTIONS.md

 ## Suggested path

 1. Build the frontend and backend container images from `frontend/` and `backend/`.
-2. Deploy the Kubernetes manifests in `examples/k8s/`.
+2. Deploy the Kubernetes manifests in your own deployment folder:.
 3. Make the frontend available locally using your preferred Kubernetes access method.
 4. Open the status page and observe the result.
 5. Use Kubernetes to find and fix the issue that prevents the services from communicating.
-6. Apply `examples/k8s/network-policies.yaml` to protect traffic between the frontend and backend.
+6. Apply your own network-config.yaml to protect traffic between the frontend and backend.
 7. Refresh the page.
 You are done when both the API and internal network are healthy.

 ## Useful checkpoints